Energinet-DataHub/geh-core/source/App/documents/documentation.md

     - Information returned from call to "live" endpoint contains same `AssemblyInformationalVersion` as logged to Application Insights.
 - Registers Noda Time to its default time zone "Europe/Copenhagen".
 - Registers JWT bearer authentication as documented under [JWT Security](./registrations/authorization.md).
+- Register feature management with support for feature flags in app settings and Azure App Configuration.

 Preparing an Azure Function App project: